 Miranda created Books on Code to make the self-taught path easier, aiming to foster a fresh and warm educational platform that is both motivational and friendly so that programmers can keep their passion by finding joy in learning new programming skills.

 At Books on Code, Miranda believes that learning should be as painless and incremental as possible, encouraging daily coding and study.
-She is also a mega-fan of Codecademy, which is a free interactive platform to gamify the learning experience and grasp fundamentals in a hands-on way.
+She is also a mega-fan of Codecademy and owes a portion of her successful career change to the platform, which she details in her review.